Juniper berry

 A juniper berry is the female seed cone produced by the various species of junipers.
-It is not a true berry, but a cone with unusually fleshy and merged scales, which gives it a berry-like appearance.
+It is not a true berry but a cone with unusually fleshy and merged scales called a galbulus, which gives it a berry-like appearance.
 The cones from a handful of species, especially Juniperus communis, are used as a spice, particularly in European cuisine, and also give gin its distinctive flavour.
 Juniper berries are among the only spices derived from conifers, along with spruce buds.